Dragon-Wonder/Physics-Collision-Simulator/README.md

 # Using the Program

-The first time you run the program a Config.ini will be created it should look something like below:
+The first time you run the program a "Config.ini" will be created it should look something like below:

 ```
 Config File for the Cannon.exe
-1.2.4.60-b
+1.2.5-Beta
 Screen Width: 640
 Screen Height: 480
 Log Ball's path: 0